 Salotto Buono

-Salotto Buono is the name of a jour fixe that creates a space for regular social and intellectual exchange in Juliane von Herz’s private home in the Westend neighbourhood of Frankfurt.
+Salotto Buono is the name of a jour fixe at SEEHOF, the headquarters of Euphoria, which creates a space for regular social and intellectual exchange about art in Frankfurt’s Sachsenhausen district.

-The starting point of each session at the Salotto is the great interest of the hostess and most of the ‘members’ in all things to do with art.
-The sessions, which take place up to three times a year and sometimes follow an annual theme, have been developed by Juliane von Herz as a standalone ritual since 2008.
-After an informal chat over a drink, the evening’s speakers give a short talk on a specific topic.
-Slides serve as a platform for informal discussion, which is coordinated by the hostess.
-The evenings end with an informal dinner in the kitchen.
+The gatherings, held up to three times a year and sometimes following an annual theme, were developed as an independent ritual by Juliane Herz starting in 2008.
+After an informal conversation over aperitivo, the evening’s speakers give a short talk on a specific topic, serving as a platform for open discussion, moderated by the host.
+The evenings conclude with a shared dinner in the kitchen.

 2023